 The non-Calvinist position on the role of reason in interpretation should not be confused with 18th century rationalism that could not abide the possibility of supernatural interventions on the basis of the inviolability of natural law.
 Rationalism should not be confused with defending the role of reason in the interpretive process.
 And rationalism should not be used as an excuse to justify irrational interpretations of Scripture.
 So this Calvinist objection about the confidence placed in human reason fails to make an important distinction between what is beyond our understanding and what is a contradiction given the laws of logic.
 It is the distinction between what is beyond reason and what is against reason.
 I contend that the Calvinist confuses the legitimate use of reason with rationalism to support of their interpretations that go against reason.
 The Calvinist interpretations do not merely go beyond reason, they go against reason.

 The most fundamental critique of Calvinism that we find in all the non-Calvinist scholarly literature has to do with the incoherencies, inconsistencies and contradictions produced by Calvinist interpretations.
-As such, this controversy is about vastly different hermeneutics.
+And in that non-Calvinists certainly offer alternative exegeses of the disputed texts, this controversy is therefore about vastly different hermeneutics.
 This is what I call the hermeneutical divide.
+For the non-Calvinist, coherence is essential to the interpretive task.
+This is not so for the Calvinist.
 Therefore this is not just a matter of pointing out the many difficulties of Calvinism, presenting different interpretations and giving the exegetical reason for those interpretations, as much as that is necessary.
-But it is also a matter of deciding whether or not the type and number of difficulties inherent in Calvinism are determinate of its interpretive validity or invalidity.
+But it is most fundamentally a matter of deciding whether or not the type and number of difficulties inherent in Calvinism are determinate of its interpretive validity or invalidity.
 Can interpretations with such acute logical and moral difficulties properly reflect the author’s intent?
 Non-Calvinists point out that the Calvinist’s exegesis of the biblical texts and the system developed from those interpretations are incoherent, inconsistent and/or contradictory.
 To them, this is proof positive that Calvinism is false.
+What do you think?

 If Calvinism is logically and morally problematic, then how does it survive?
 It does so by the suppression of one’s reasoning and moral faculties in its teaching and preaching.
 If the Calvinist will not remedy their logical and moral difficulties at the hermeneutical or interpretive end, then they must alter the logical and moral faculties on the receiving end.
 They must suppress and reorient the person’s logical and moral perspective for them to accept Calvinism or remain in it.
 But we should reject Calvinist attempts to suppress our logical reasoning and our moral intuitions.
 If these problems of logical and moral reasoning inherent in Calvinism are real, then we will need these faculties to get at the truth of these matters.
 They cannot be dismissed as malfunctioning and untrustworthy due to the fall of man into sin.
 Furthermore, if human reason was so detrimentally effected by the fall, then why should we trust the Calvinist’s interpretations?